 |Quarterly Everyday Discount Lot Permit||$40|

 Valid Parking Permits:

 Students: If your permit does not match one of the images below it is invalid.

-Student Everyday/2-Day and Discount Permits (valid during Summer 2020 Quarter only)
+Student Everyday/2-Day and Discount Permits (valid during Fall 2020 Quarter only)

 Employees: If your permit does not match the image below it is invalid

 Employee parking permit (valid during 2020-21 fiscal year: July 1st, 2020 – June 30th, 2021)

 Try sharing your ride to earn cash, taking the bus, or biking to campus!